 Dispensationalists regard the cross as part of God’s eternal plan only insofar as He knew ahead of time (from the foundation of the world) that Israel would reject His Son and the kingdom offer.
 On account of that Jesus must go to the cross.
 They also teach that the kingdom He and John proclaimed would be “postponed” till some time in the future.

 The following is a letter I wrote to a friend who holds this point of view.
+(Some dispensationalists may not see it this way, as given above.)
 He taught a Bible study my wife and I attended.